p1983-web/ms1-kayaking-project/README.md

 ![HTML Validator](README-files/css-valid.png)

-A few warnings were displayed when using the validator this is because of the variblesvariables I have used to help with the maintenencemaintenance of the site.
-The other error is due to the useing of external style sheets.
-I am happy with the outcome of this test.
+A few warnings were displayed when using the HTML validator.
+I had left out some alt tags.
+These were added.
+I am happy with the outcome of these tests.

 ### Usability Testing

-I sent the project to a few of my peers in the slack community and to a few friends within the industry.
+I sent the project to a couple of friends within the industry.
 I had them check to ensure all links were working and the website was responsive at different screen resolutions.
-One of my friends viewed the project in simplified mode and commented that the website was still easy to navigate and displayed clearly.

 I wanted to carry out Accessibility Testing on the website.
 I used [Wave](https://wave.webaim.org/) This was to check to make sure the website the website would work well with screen readers.
 I also manually checked the web site by increased the REM settings on my browser and making sure that the content was still visible.
 This highlighted a BUG which was FIXED prior to deployment.